Why Choose Us

 Over-desiccation of the preparation can also result in post-operative sensitivity.
 Wet or moist bonding technique has gained wider application in recent years whereby the preparation is dried with cotton pellets or suction only or with one second syringe blasts.
 Not surprisingly tooth dryers have lost their popularity in dentine bonding.
 The rationale behind wet bonding is that some moisture is essential if the hydrophillic HEMA found in many primers were to work effectively.

 This commonly results from undercuring of the inner core of the restoration.
 This can happen due to bulk filling, inadequate light intensity (less than 200 m watts) or holding the light too far away or not perpendicular to the surface.
 Tip distance greater than 4mm from the surface of resin being cured significantly decreases polymerisation 2mm below resin surface (Rueggeberg et al, 1993) (Figure 3).
-The crust will therefore crack soon after the placement of the restoration- a phenomenon soggy bottom.
+The crust will therefore crack soon after the placement of the restoration- a phenomenon "soggy bottom".

-Figure3:A tip distance greater than 4mm from the surface of the resin decreases resin polymerisation 2mm below the resin surface
+A tip distance greater than 4mm from the surface of the resin decreases resin polymerisation 2mm below the resin surface

-Figure 4:Products such as Optiguard have been shown to reduce wear, enhance marginal integrity and reduce postoperative sensitivity
+Products such as Optiguard have been shown to reduce wear, enhance marginal integrity and reduce postoperative sensitivity

 The wear is exaggerated in occlusal contact area and hence pre-operative assessment of centric spots is essential so that occlusal contact can be retained on natural tooth where possible (Lutz et al, 1984).
-Cavity preparation should not have any occlusal bevel, should have rounded internal line angles and a cervical bevel (Isenberg and Leinfelder, 1993).Composite resins which have a proven track record of wear rate comparable to amalgam include, amongst others, Heliomolar, Herculite XR, Brilliant and Charisma.
+Cavity preparation should not have any occlusal bevel, should have rounded internal line angles and a cervical bevel (Isenberg and Leinfelder, 1993).

 Use of surface penetrating agent eg Fortify(Bisco) or Optiguard(Kerr) have been shown to reduce mean wear by 50 %.
 It also enhances marginal integrity (Dickinson and Leinfielder, 1993) and has a role in reducing post operative sensitivity due to surface marginal defects (Figure 4).